Createdd/Writing/articles/JavaScriptNinja.md

 * returned as function results
 * assigned properties and methods

-Callback functions are functions that will be called later and is often used in event handling.Passing Properties to a function allows to store functions in functions to call later or to create a cache (memoization).
+Callback functions are functions that will be called later and are often used in event handling.
+Passing properties to a function allows to store functions in functions to call later or to create a cache (memorization).
 Types of functions are:
 1. function declarations
 2. function expressions